 Step 6: Automating For Success

 But if you find that the best time for you to post is 5 a.m., it may not be feasible for you to consistently get up every day at 5 a.m. to post content.
-The easiest way for you to post consistently is to use tools.
-There are lots of free and paid tools out there to help you automate your posts, such as Hootsuite and Buffer.
+The easiest way for you to post consistently is to use tools to automate you content flow.

 Step 7: Maximizing Traffic

 New content takes time and resources to create.
 To maximize the efforts you put into producing new content, you want to be sharing old posts as well as new content.
 This can help double and in some cases even triple your traffic.

 You don’t want to be sharing the same post four times a day though.
 For example, on Twitter, you may wish to promote an old post 2-3 hours after your first tweet, then promote again the next day, next week, next month, and so on.